 - Elude blur and any image noise.

 Product Data Feed

 Your product feed reports to Google all the information and data of your products.
-This will essentially help Google find and publicize your products when users search for certain product specifications.
+This will essentially help Google find and publicise your products when users search for certain product specifications.

-To set product feed, go to Google Merchant Center account.
+To set product feed, go to Google Merchant Centre account.
 Click ‘Products,’ then ‘Feeds’, and click the blue ‘+’ circle icon.